May 26, 2021

 Not surprisingly, creating robust software products is a complicated endeavor, and the type of software product your business may need will depend on the use case.
 That said, Agile and other iterative methodologies provide a framework for development that can help deliver early value for users that will allow the software creators to see ROI from an early stage.

 And there’s something else to remember: A software product is made by and for real live human beings.
-So, while the integrity of the backend software architecture is foundational to the success of any product, design thinking and human-centered design on the frontend must also form the fabric of the software creation process.
+So, while the integrity of the backend software architecture is foundational to the long term success of any product, design thinking and human-centered design on the frontend must also form the fabric of the software creation process.
 In fact, these two design approaches are two sides of the same coin.
 Design thinking is about the big picture.
 It asks what problems this software product will solve.
 Human-centered design is about the specifics of usability and asks what the experience of using this product to solve a problem will be like for real users.
+Iterative delivery (Agile) should always include iterative learning (Design Thinking), but this is particularly vital for software products.

 This article will look at types of software products, their benefits, and some of their characteristics.